fpgaprince/rtd/docs/source/sequential.rst

 Sequential Circuits
 ************************
 Are circuits with memory.
-Their output is a function of present and previous input; their is history, memory..
+Their output is a function of present and previous input; there is history, memory..
 There is feedback.